 Disease Prognosis & Survival

-Identifying and diagnosing mesothelioma isn’t easy.
+Identifying and diagnosing a mesothelioma Lung Cancer case is not easy.
 Patients diagnosed with mesothelioma in the lungs suffer acute pneumonia, often dying of respiratory failure.
 In most cases, cancer reaches an advanced stage by the time of diagnosis.
 Most patients are given a life expectancy of 12-24 months, while 10% of patients have a 5-year survival rate.

 Many patients complain of severe digestive conditions, abdominal pain, and unusual bowel changes.
 It’s common for patients to experience bowel obstructions when the tumor penetrates the diaphragm, damaging the abdominal and chest cavity.
 In rare cases, cancer penetrates the heart by invading the pericardium, resulting in death due to heart complications.